Developer tool

 What can this repair?

 It handles common issues such as comments, trailing commas, single-quoted strings, unquoted object keys, smart quotes, and True, False, or None values.
+These are often found in hand-edited config files, copied API notes, and code-generated JSON.

 Can it fix every broken JSON file?